-Procedures to Follow if You are a Victim of Sexual Assault, Domestic Violence, Dating Violence, or Stalking:
+Procedures to Follow if You are a Victim of Dating Violence, Domestic Violence, Sexual Assault, or Stalking:

-If you are a victim of a sexual assault, domestic violence, dating violence, or stalking, go to a safe place and call 911 or Campus Safety at (309) 672-4500.
-At the earliest opportunity, you should also contact the College's Title IX Coordinator Dr. Keith W. Branham at (309) 672-5916.
+If you are a victim of dating violence, domestic violence, sexual assault, or stalking, go to a safe place and call 911 or the Campus Safety Department at (309) 672-4500.
+You may also contact the College's Title IX Coordinator at (309) 282-8451.

 Victims will be notified in writing of the procedures to follow, including:

-- 1. To whom and how the alleged offense should be reported. - Contact the Title IX Coordinator or refer to the other resources listed in this report.
+- To whom and how the alleged offense should be reported (contact the Title IX Coordinator or refer to the other resources listed in this report). - The importance of preserving evidence that may be necessary to prove the offense in a criminal proceeding or disciplinary action or to obtain a protective order.

-- 2. The importance of preserving evidence that may be necessary to prove the offense in a criminal proceeding or disciplinary action or to obtain a protective order.
-To that end, keep in mind the following: - You should not remove clothing items worn during or following an assault, as they frequently contain valuable fiber, hair, and fluid evidence. - Don't bathe or wash, or otherwise clean the environment in which the assault occurred. - You can obtain a forensic examination at Unitypoint Methodist 221 NE Glen Oak Ave Peoria, Il 61603 (309) 672-5522 - Completing a forensic examination does not require you to file a police report, but having a forensic examination will help preserve evidence in case you decide at a later date to file a police report. - Evidence in electronic formats should also be retained (e.g., text messages, emails, photos, social media posts, screenshots, etc.). - Victims of stalking should also preserve evidence of the crime to the extent possible. - 3.
-The victim's options regarding notification to law enforcement, which are: (a) the option to notify either on-campus or local police; (b) the option to be assisted by campus security authorities in notifying law enforcement if the victim so chooses (the institution is obligated to comply with such a request if it is made); and (c) the option to decline to notify such authorities. - Campus Security (309) 672 4500 - Peoria Police Dept. 600 SW Adams 61602 (309) 673-4521 - To make a police report, a victim should contact the local police agency listed above either by phone or in-person.
-The victim should provide as much information as possible, including name, address, and when and what occurred, to the best of the victim's ability. - 4.
-Where applicable, the rights of victims and the institution's responsibilities regarding orders of protection, no-contact orders, restraining orders, or similar lawful orders issued by a criminal, civil, or tribal court. - In Illinois, victims may obtain an Adult Order of Protection, which provides protective relief for victims of domestic violence, stalking, or sexual assault.
+- The victim's options regarding notification to law enforcement, which are: (a) the option to notify either on-campus or local police; (b) the option to be assisted by campus security authorities in notifying law enforcement if the victim so chooses (the institution is obligated to comply with such a request if it is made); and (c) the option to decline to notify such authorities. - Where applicable, the rights of victims and the institution's responsibilities regarding orders of protection, no-contact orders, restraining orders, or similar lawful orders issued by a criminal, civil, or tribal court.

+Preservation of Evidence & Forensic Examinations

+Victims of physical assault are advised to not remove clothing items worn during or following an assault, as they frequently contain valuable fiber, hair, and fluid evidence.
+Don't bathe or wash, or otherwise clean the environment in which the assault occurred.
+You can obtain a forensic examination at UnityPoint Methodist 221 N.E.
+Glen Oak Ave Peoria, IL 61603 (309) 672-5522.

+Completing a forensic examination does not require you to file a police report, but having a forensic examination will help preserve evidence in case you decide at a later date to file a police report.

+Victims are also advised to retain evidence in electronic formats (e.g., text messages, emails, photos, social media posts, screenshots, etc.).
+Such evidence is valuable in all situations, and it may be the only type of evidence available in instances of stalking.

+Security/Law Enforcement & How to Make a Police Report

+- Campus Safety (309) 672 4500 - Peoria Police Dept. 600 S.W.
+Adams 61602.
+(309) 673-4521 - To make a police report, a victim should contact the local police agency listed above either by phone or in-person.
+The victim should provide as much information as possible, including name, address, and when and what occurred, to the best of the victim's ability.

+Information about Legal Protection Orders

+In Illinois, victims may obtain an Adult Order of Protection, which provides protective relief for victims of domestic violence, stalking, or sexual assault.
 Information about Adult Orders of Protection may be found at: www.centerforpreventionofabuse.org.